What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 A note before you read

 Every fact on this page is documented.
 The medical records are BluePearl's own.
 The emails are BluePearl's own.
 The cremation invoice is BluePearl's own.
 The clinical summary corroborating what should have happened was written by Dr. Chris Levine, DACVIM — the same external veterinary neurologist BluePearl consulted during Teddy's hospitalization.
-The same physician on both ends of the consult has now written, in a clinical record, what was recommended and what was withheld.
+The same physician on both ends of the consult has now written, in a clinical record, what was recommended and what was not initially communicated.

-None of this is speculation.
-None of it is exaggeration.
 The documentation is available to anyone who asks.

 Meet Teddy